Interesting Facts About Antibiotics

 Antibiotic resistance results from gene action.
 Bacteria acquire genes conferring resistance in any of three ways:

-7The dosage is a very important factor in antibiotic effectiveness
+8Proper dosage is very important for antibiotic effectiveness

 If the dosage of the antibiotic is not adequate, it will not be effective for treatment of the infection and bacteria are more likely to develop resistance.
 This is because the bacteria can continue to grow and develop ways to disrupt the antibiotic's effects.

-According to the Centers for Disease Control and Prevention (CDC), 18 million courses of antibiotics are prescribed (by doctors, i.e.!!) for the common cold in the United States per year, despite the almost universal belief in medical circles that colds are caused by viruses.
+According to the Centers for Disease Control and Prevention, 18 million courses of antibiotics are prescribed (by doctors!!!) for the common cold in the United States per year, despite the almost universal belief in medical circles that colds are caused by viruses.
 In addition, an estimated 50 million unnecessary antibiotics are prescribed for viral respiratory infections.
-These and other un-needed antibiotic prescriptions, in addition to the many "correct" ones, are responsible for the increasing resistance of many strains of bacteria to many widely-used antibiotics: especially in hospitals.
+These and other needless antibiotic prescriptions, on top of the many "correct" ones, are responsible for the increasing resistance of bacteria to many widely-used antibiotics, especially in hospitals.

-When it comes to inappropriate antibiotic prescribing, all physicians are not created equal.
-Canadian study7 found that the doctors most likely to prescribe antibiotics in error are those who've been in practice longer, see more patients or trained outside Canada or the US.
+Proper (or improper) antibiotic prescribing depends on the physician.
+Canadian study7 found that doctors most likely to prescribe antibiotics in error are those who've been in practice longer, see more patients or trained outside Canada or the US.

 The study found that international medical graduates are a shocking 78% more likely than Canadian- and American-trained MDs to give antibiotics inappropriately.
-That correlation, however, doesn't appear to be explained by poor knowledge.
-Some countries, Spain foremost among them, simply have more liberal attitudes about antibiotics use.
+This happens not because of poor knowledge, however.
+Some countries, Spain foremost among them, simply have more liberal attitudes to antibiotics use.
 The study also found that doctors who see an average of 34 or more patients per day are 20-27% more likely to give antibiotics where they're not appropriate.
-The research also showed that for each year a physician is in practice, their rate of inappropriate prescribing increases 4%.
+The research also showed that for each year a physician is in practice, their rate of inappropriate prescribing increases by 4%.

-9Virtually no new classes of antibiotics have been discovered in recent years.
+10 No new classes of antibiotics have been discovered in recent years

-The discovery of new antibiotics has slowed significantly.
-Developing new antibiotics has become too expensive for pharmaceutical companies for the expected profitability.
-At the same time, the government has reduced investment in infectious diseases because they have largely being viewed as treatable diseases.
+The discovery of new antibiotics has slowed down significantly (even dramatically).
+Developing new antibiotics has become too expensive and unattractive for pharmaceutical companies.
+At the same time, the government has reduced investment in infectious diseases because they have largely been viewed as treatable diseases.
 The combination has led to a decline in interest in antibiotic discovery.
 The antibiotic development pipeline has dried up.
 This means that for at least the next 10 years no new antibiotic classes will come to market.

 The growth promoting effects of antibiotics were first discovered in the 1940s.
 The twentieth-century increase in human height and the obesity of the population is roughly observed since the mass consumption of antibiotics 40-50 years ago2.

 Antibiotics have saved countless lives worldwide.
 When antibiotics were first used to treat bacterial infection they were hailed as the greatest lifesavers of all time.
 Before penicillin was discovered, infections were a leading cause of death.
-In 1900, the three leading causes of death were pneumonia, tuberculosis (TB), and diarrhea and enteritis, which (together with diphtheria) caused one third of all deaths6.
+In 1900, the three leading causes of death were pneumonia, tuberculosis, diarrhea, and enteritis, which (together with diphtheria) caused one third of all deaths6.

 And at the same time...

-Penicillin and cephalosporin antibiotics have the highest allergic reaction rate of any other drug.
-Approximately 1 in 5000 exposures to a parenteral dose of a penicillin or cephalosporin antibiotic causes anaphylactic shock8.
+Penicillins and cephalosporins have the highest rate of allergic reaction.
+Approximately 1 in 5000 exposures to a parenteral dose of penicillin or cephalosporin antibiotic causes anaphylactic shock8.
 Anaphylactic shock (also called anaphylaxis) is a rapid and severe allergic reaction, and one of the scariest health emergencies.
-It starts when the immune system mistakenly responds to a harmless substance as if it were a serious threat.
+Anaphylaxis starts when the immune system mistakenly responds to a harmless substance as if it were a serious threat.

-More antibiotics are in fact used on animals than on humans.
+In fact, more antibiotics are used on animals than on humans.
 The WHO says more than half of global production is used on farm animals.
 In the last 30 years the use of penicillin-type drugs in farm animals has increased by 600%, and of tetracyclines by 1,500%.
-The main use of antibiotics in farming is in pigs and chickens.
+Antibiotics are largely used in raising pigs and chickens.